LHNCBC/lforms/form_definition.md

           user will be required to provide an answer.
 If you set "max" to "*", the list becomes multi-select.
 (Other possibilities are not yet supported.)
-    * obxTableColumns - For the "table" template only.
+    * columnHeaders - For the "table" template only.
 An array defining table columns of the table in the form.
-If you omit obxTableColumns, a default will be provided with four columns for: "Name", buttons, "Value" and "Units".
+If you omit columnHeaders, a default will be provided with four columns for: "Name", "Value" and "Units".
       If you wish to specify your own definitions, an array of these exact four columns should be provided.
 You cannot add a new column or remove a existing one or change the order.
       A null value could be in place where the column does not need a change over the default values.